mohan-chinnappan-n/cli-dx/aws.md

 <a name='loadcsvea'</a>

-# Load a csv  file into Einstein Analytics (EA) Dataset
+# Load a CSV  file into Einstein Analytics (EA) Dataset

 ## Usage
 ```